Excalibur-SLE/Excalibur-SLE.github.io/workshop3.md

  revolutionary in the simulation tools needed to design the engineering applications of tomorrow.

+### Dr Ernesto Monaco (ESS Engineering Software, Austria): Numerical simulation of industrial relevant applications by the ALSIM™ Platform

+#### Abstract

+The talk will give an overview about the most recent developments of the ALSIM™ platform, which represents the unique ESS solution to tackle several relevant industrial applications, with special emphasis on topics related to car manufacturing: examples will include Paint-shop (E-Coating, Oven), as well as washing, pre-treatment and deformation of metal sheets.
+ALSIM employs a portfolio of several solvers (LBM, FDM, SPH, DEM) in combination to specifically tailored GUIs to deliver accuracy, performance and easiness to use even for engineers with limited CFD expertise.

+#### Bio

+Dr. Ernesto Monaco got his Master Degree in Aerospace Engineering at University of Naples in 2004.
+In 2009 he obtained a Ph.D. at Southampton University about Lattice Boltzmann simulations of complex multiphase flows, which has been his most relevant research interest since then.
+From 2008 to 2013 and 2016 to Spring 2018 he was Post-Doctoral researcher, respectively at TU-Clausthal and Erlangen University (Germany).
+After working as software developer at Fluidyna (now part Altair Group) he is leader of the LBM group at ESS (Engineering Software Steyr) since July 2018.

 ### Pierre Sagaut (Aix-Marseille Université): Unsteady simulations of complex turbulent flows using Lattice-Boltzmann Methods

 #### Abstract